 As previously reported to the Committee the "Have Your" Say website provided 162 responses, and 20 individual email responses.
-The brochure response totaled 1,034, a number of which included lengthy attached letters.
+The brochure response totalled 1,034, a number of which included lengthy attached letters.

-Both the "Have Your Say" website and the brochure indicated that if persons wished to tell Councillors their views in person they should include their contact details in their response.
+Both the "Have Your Say" website and the brochure indicated that if persons wished to be heard they should include their contact details in their response.
 About 200 submitters provided contact details and they were contacted to determine if they wished to attend a hearing.
 Twenty-six persons attended the hearings on 9, 10, and 11 September 2003.